Non-Euclidean Monotone Operator Theory and Applications: Introduction

 \section{Introduction}

 \textit{Problem description and motivation:} Monotone operator theory is a fertile field of nonlinear functional analysis that extends the notion of monotone functions on $\real$ to mappings on Hilbert spaces.
-Monotone operator methods are widely used to solve problems in optimization and control~\cite{AS:17,AB-ED-AS:19}, game theory~\cite{LP:20}, systems analysis~\cite{TC-FF-RS:21}, data science~\cite{PLC-JCP:21}, and explainable machine learning~\cite{PLC-JCP:20b,EW-JZK:20}.
+Monotone operator methods are widely used to solve problems in machine learning~\citep{PLC-JCP:20b,EW-JZK:20}, data science~\citep{PLC-JCP:21}, optimization and control~\citep{AS:17,AB-ED-AS:19}, game theory~\citep{LP:20}, and systems analysis~\citep{TC-FF-RS:21}.
 A crucial part of this theory is the design of algorithms for computing zeros of monotone operators.
 This problem is central in convex optimization since (i) the subdifferential of any convex function is monotone and (ii) minimizing a convex function is equivalent to finding a zero of its subdifferential.
-To this end, there has been extensive research in the last decade in applying monotone operator methods to convex optimization; see, e.g.,~\cite{EKR-SB:16,PLC:18,EKR-WY:21}.
+To this end, there has been extensive research in the last decade in applying monotone operator methods to convex optimization; see, e.g.,~\citep{EKR-SB:16,PLC:18,EKR-WY:21}.

 Existing monotone operator techniques are primarily based on inner-product spaces, while many problems are better-suited for analysis in more general normed spaces.
-For instance robustness analysis of artificial neural networks in machine learning often requires the use of the $\ell_\infty$ norm for high-dimensional input data such as images~\cite{IJG-JS-CZ:15}.
-In distributed optimization, it is known that many natural conditions for the convergence of totally asynchronous algorithms are based upon contractions in an $\ell_\infty$ norm~\cite[Chapter~6, Section~3]{DPB-JNT:97}.
+For instance robustness analysis of artificial neural networks in machine learning often requires the use of the $\ell_{\infty}$ norm for high-dimensional input data such as images~\citep{IJG-JS-CZ:15}.
+In distributed optimization, it is known that many natural conditions for the convergence of totally asynchronous algorithms are based upon contractions in an $\ell_{\infty}$ norm~\citep[Chapter~6, Section~3]{DPB-JNT:97}.

 Motivated by problems in non-Euclidean spaces, we aim to extend monotone operator techniques for computing zeros of monotone operators to operators which are naturally ``monotone" with respect to (w.r.t.) a non-Euclidean norm in a finite-dimensional space.